| |

 unusual date of of 1697, contributes to this

 sense of simplicity and lightness.
-Stepping back
+The lightness

-openings either side of the chancel arch.
+side of the chancel arch.
+Something similar

-Something similar exists at Gedding.
-These are
+exists a few miles off at Gedding.
+These would

-icons and statues.
 This quiet spirituality has a

 dramatic counterpoint, however.
 In common with